ezsystems/commerce-documentation/docs/api/field_type_reference/sesexternaldata.md

 !!! note

-    The member attribute $text of FieldType\\SesExternalData\\Value is actually an array.
-Do not assign strings to this (public) attribute as all implementations rely on the PHP type array.
-An example of how the structure of the array looks like, can be seen later in this document.
+    The member attribute `$text` of `FieldType\SesExternalData\Value` is actually an array.
+    Do not assign strings to this (public) attribute, because all implementations rely on the PHP type array.

 #### Configuration

-**Silversolutions/Bundle/DatatypesBundle/Resources/config/services.xml**

 ``` xml
 <parameters>